BDC Hamburger Icon

 “For example, a professional who has worked their way up into managerial and lead roles will have more hands-on experience and will probably fare better in a similar role in a large company than a fresh graduate,” Cruz said.
 “That’s why it’s always best to evaluate candidates on a case-by-case basis and not judge purely on education requirements.”

-“College can be an incredibly enriching experience, but with the barrier to entry so high and with so many alternatives out there, it’s just no longer necessary.
-What’s more important is the candidate’s previous job experience and how they’ve spent their professional life,” Clements explained.
+“College can be an incredibly enriching experience, but with the barrier to entry so high and with so many alternatives out there, it’s just no longer necessary,” Clements said.
+“What’s more important is the candidate’s previous job experience and how they’ve spent their professional life.”

-“There are many qualified individuals who have not had the opportunity or inclination to pursue or complete formal post-secondary education because of cost, access or other circumstances.
-Oftentimes, the skills that are needed for certain roles can be developed on the job and employers should keep an open mind with respect to candidates lacking formal post-secondary education and recognize the value they can bring,” Robers said.
+“There are many qualified individuals who have not had the opportunity or inclination to pursue or complete formal post-secondary education because of cost, access or other circumstances,” Roberts said.
+“Oftentimes, the skills that are needed for certain roles can be developed on the job, and employers should keep an open mind with respect to candidates lacking formal post-secondary education and recognize the value they can bring.”

 Opening up the candidate pool brings diversity.

-“The more diverse minds at the table, the better for business.
-Those lacking credentials typically sought may appreciate being able to pursue education while on the job.
-Helping employees to pursue or complete various forms of higher education can lead to more engaged and loyal employees — which can lower the cost of turnover and improve workplace culture,” Roberts said.
+“The more diverse minds at the table, the better for business,” Roberts said.
+“Those lacking credentials typically sought may appreciate being able to pursue education while on the job.
+Helping employees to pursue or complete various forms of higher education can lead to more engaged and loyal employees — which can lower the cost of turnover and improve workplace culture.”

 Find someone with the right skills, experience and attitude.

-When you’re filling a position, it’s important to find someone with the right skills and attitude — regardless of whether or not they have a college degree.
+When you’re filling a position, it’s important to find someone with the right skills and attitude, regardless of whether they have a college degree.
+The most important factors to consider are whether the job seeker is a good cultural fit and whether they have the right skills for that job, according to career expert Vicki Salemi.

 Did You Know?Did you know

-Look for soft skills and call references.
+Look for soft skills, and check references.

 “If you’re looking to hire someone who did not attend college, talk to their previous employers and get a sense of what they’re like to work with,” Rubin said.

-Pay employees the same regardless of their degrees.
+Pay employees the same, regardless of their degrees.

 If you decide to hire an employee without a degree, pay them the same as candidates who did go to college.

-“They are not less valuable, nor worth less than someone who did (graduate from college),” Salemi said.
+“They are not less valuable, nor worth less than someone who did [graduate from college],” Salemi said.
 “When a candidate is the right fit for a company and its needs, they should be paid equally, not based on degree or which school they did or did not attend.”

-“Degrees do not influence this process.
-Can the candidate think independently?
+“Degrees do not influence this process,” he said.
+“Can the candidate think independently?
 Do they take initiative?
 Do they care about the success of the client?
 Do they think outside of the box?
-These are the kinds of people we want on our team,” De Roche said.
+These are the kinds of people we want on our team.”

-Six companies that don’t require degrees
+Five companies that don’t require college degrees

 author image